coaster-cloud/media-service/README.md

 ## Installation
 You only need [docker-compose](https://docs.docker.com/compose/) to install this application.
 The app container contains all dependencies for building and serving the application.
+The installation can take a few minutes.

 1. Clone this repository
 2. Create and start container with `docker-compose up -d --build`
 3. Install dependencies `docker-compose exec php composer install`

-After that your local application will be accessible via `http://localhost:8030`.
+After that your local application will be accessible via `http://localhost`.

 Run `docker-compose stop` to stop and `docker-compose start` to start the application.